s9jenny/handson/README.md

 Argo CD: Will handle the continuous deployment of your application into a Kubernetes cluster.

 Slack: Will provide notifications on pipeline success/failure.
-Steps to Achieve This Project
+Steps to Achieve This Project:

 # 1. Prerequisites